LAripping/SmartSaber/README.md

 > Both original TODOs envisioned from 2016 and fresh ones from the 2022 reboot.

 - [ ] Replace that horrible, 8bit-looking icon
-- [ ] Do we even need the 2nd app?

 - [ ] Change 3D Background to a picture of the galaxy far far Away

-- [ ] Star Wars fonts as in the original project (and replace screenshots)
+- [ ] Star Wars fonts ("Star Jedi") as in the original project (and replace screenshots)

+  Need to include them in the installer, so that the user doesn't have to manually install them to their system

-- [ ] LabVIEW online?
+- [ ] investigate if it's possible to use "LabVIEW Online" to quick-demo the project

 - [ ] Lightsaber handle decals, not just beam ones

-- [ ] Code your own client app and replace the 2 third party ones needed now
+- [ ] Code your own client app?

 - [ ] Create Installer and EXE app to abstract LabVIEW details.